txhaflaire/JamfCheck/README.md

     - Test connectivity to SIEM/Webhook solutions using HTTP
     - Initiate and review XProtect Remediator Scan Results

-Data is automatically being fetch each 30 seconds, or alternatively can be refreshed using the refresh button located on the right bottom corner.
+Data is automatically being fetch each 30 seconds or the preferred interval set in the Settings menu, or alternatively can be refreshed using the refresh button located on the right bottom corner.

 The app does log to Unified Logging.
 You can view the logs like this: